awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ##### AWS CLI<a name="oracle-lms-integration.cli"></a>

-To create a license configuration to track the license usage of your Oracle DB instances by using the AWS CLI, call the [create\-license\-configuration](https://docs.aws.amazon.com/cli/latest/reference/license-manager/create-license-configuration.html) command\.
-You can use the `--cli-input-json` or `--cli-input-yaml` parameters to \] pass the parameters to the command\.
+To create a license configuration by using the AWS CLI, call the [create\-license\-configuration](https://docs.aws.amazon.com/cli/latest/reference/license-manager/create-license-configuration.html) command\.
+Use the `--cli-input-json` or `--cli-input-yaml` parameters to pass the parameters to the command\.

 **Example**
 The following code creates a license configuration for Oracle Enterprise Edition\.